whatl3y/cdd/README.md

 This is a small utility I wrote while we were transitioning our Postgres database to support sharding with [citus](https://github.com/citusdata/citus).
-Since for any tables you want to be distributed requires
+Since any tables you want to be distributed requires a sharding key, this utility aims to at least begin documenting all of your tables and tries to find the tenant_id/sharding key based on potential column names you provide.

 ## Install